 Schedule a weekly meeting time of 15-30 minutes to check in with the intern(s) about projects, work related issues and questions.
 If the intern(s) are doing well on tasks or if there are areas where you think they can improve, let them know.
-Feedback regarding their performance will help them grow and add value to your work environment (See p.
-5 for the Intern Orientation Checklist).
+Feedback regarding their performance will help them grow and add value to your work environment (See the enclosed Intern Orientation Checklist).